 Why is Live Action Expensive?

-Live action is costly because lots of time goes into it, from lots of people.
+Live action is costly because lots of work goes into it…. by many people.
 It’s that simple.
-A good production needs a whole host of talent and a well-executed video can set you back $20-$50k, even more sometimes.
+A good production needs a whole host of talent and a well-executed video can easily set you back $20-$50k.
 Why?
 Well, here’s a typical list of people on a job:

 - Script writer